Salah-Akil/emotion-recognition/markdown/haar_face_detection.md

     <img src="https://render.githubusercontent.com/render/math?math=II (x2,y1) = 14">
 </p>

-Let's assume now we have to calculate the sum of the pixel intesity of a particular region in the original image, instead of calculating the all the pixels (which has a running time of O(N<sup>2</sup>)), we can simply manipulate the values in the integral image and get the same result.
+Let's assume now we have to calculate the sum of the pixel intensity of a particular region in the original image, instead of calculating the all the pixels (which has a running time of O(N<sup>2</sup>)), we can simply manipulate the values in the integral image and get the same result.

 Assuming we declare: